Member of Parliament (MP)

 The Scottish Parliament in Edinburgh

-The House of Commons - part of the United Kingdom parliament – at Westminster in London
+The House of Commons – part of the United Kingdom Parliament – at Westminster in London

-Vote on new laws and policies
+voting on new laws and policies

-Hold surgeries and advice sessions in your constituency
+holding surgeries and advice sessions in your constituency – you'll listen to constituents' issues and concerns

-Study reports and research on relevant issues
+studying reports, data and analysis on relevant issues

-Campaign for your political party
+giving interviews to journalists and campaigning for your political party

 Explore more information about this job